 The following Framework of Sexual Rights for older adults is based on the Declaration of Sexual Rights from the World Association for Sexual Health.
-It has been adapted from our book, and you are welcome to use it in your own work, under a Creative Commons License.
-You can download a pdf copy of the rights here, and follow the #SexRightsAge campaign on Twitter.
+It has been adapted from our book, and you are welcome to use it in your own work (with full attribution of the source, and for non-commercial purposes).
+You can download a free pdf copy of the rights here, and follow the #SexRightsAge campaign on Twitter.

 Older adults have the right to:

 To benefit from all sexual rights without distinction based on social category, identity, and status, including sexual orientation, gender identity, race, ethnicity, religion, social class, family status, health status, and disability.

 To live life securely, and be free from oppressive restrictions that can be imposed by governments and other authoritative bodies.